Vegan Butter Cookies

 - Slowly add 1 3/4 cups of spoon-measured flour, 2 tablespoons of cornstarch, and 1/4 tsp salt to the butter and sugar mixture and beat on low until combined.

-- Fill your piping bag with about 1 cup of dough at a time and pipe the dough onto an ungreased cookie sheet about 2 inches apart.
+- Fill your piping bag with about 1 cup of dough at a time, then pipe it onto an ungreased cookie sheet about 2 inches apart.

 - Allow the cookies to cool on the baking sheet for about 5 minutes before transferring them to a flat surface to cool completely.

 - Once the cookies are cooled, melt 1 cup of vegan chocolate chips with 1 tablespoon of vegan butter.
-Melt the chocolate by putting it in the microwave for 1 1/2 minutes stirring well and microwaving it again in 30-second increments until it’s completely melted.
+Melt the chocolate by microwaving it for 1 1/2 minutes, stirring well, then microwaving in 30-second increments until completely melted.
 You can also melt the chocolate in a double boiler.

 Notes

-- Vegan butter cookies can be a little tricky since there is a big variation in the quality of vegan butter.
+- Vegan butter cookies can be a little tricky, since there is a wide range in the quality of vegan butter.
 Depending on the type of butter you use, the cookies will come out a little differently.
 I highly recommend a stick version like Country Crock Plant Butter, Mikayo vegan butter, or Earth Balance sticks.
-Tub butter has higher water content and can make the dough too soft to hold its shape.
+Tub butter has a higher water content, which can make the dough too soft to hold its shape.

-- Since the butter can change the dough a lot, I recommend piping 2-3 cookies and baking them to test and make sure that they hold their shape before piping out a whole batch.
+- Since butter can change the dough a lot, I recommend piping 2-3 cookies and baking them to test and make sure they hold their shape before piping the whole batch.

-- If your cookie dough is too soft and your cookies flatten when cooked, add 1 tablespoon more flour to the dough.
+- If your cookie dough is too soft and your cookies flatten when baked, add 1 more tablespoon of flour to the dough.

-- If your dough is too firm to press through your piping bag, you will need to add an additional tablespoon or two of vegan butter to the dough.
+- If your dough is too firm to press through your piping bag, add an additional tablespoon or two of vegan butter.

-- Be sure to spoon measure the flour so that you have the proper flour to butter ratio.
+- Be sure to spoon measure the flour to ensure the proper flour-to-butter ratio.

 📌 Be sure to follow me on Pinterest for new vegan recipes!